predict-idlab/plotly-resampler/mkdocs/getting_started.md

 ### Dynamically adjusting the scatter data 🔩

-The raw high-frequency trace data can be adjusted using the `hf_data` property of the plotly-resampler Figure instance.
+The raw high-frequency trace data of plotly-resampler figures can be adjusted using the `hf_data` property.

 Working example ⬇️: